 Clindamycin treatment renders all mice susceptible to C. difficile 630 colonization, but clearance time varies across sources.
 Clindamycin is frequently implicated with human CDIs (42) and was part of the antibiotic treatment for the frequently cited 2008 CDI mouse model (14).
-We have previously demonstrated mice are rendered susceptible to C. difficile, but clear the pathogen within 9 days when treated with clindamycin alone (21, 43).
+We have previously demonstrated mice are rendered susceptible to C. difficile, but clear the pathogen within 9 days, thus colonization is transient when treated with clindamycin alone (21, 43).
 All mice were treated with 10 mg/kg clindamycin via intraperitoneal injection and one day later challenged with 103 C. difficile 630 spores (Fig. 2A).
 The day after infection, C. difficile was detectable in all mice at a similar level (median CFU range: 2.2e+07-1.3e+08; PFDR = 0.15), indicating clindamycin rendered all mice susceptible regardless of source (Fig. 2B).
 However, between 3 and 7 days post-infection, we observed variation in C. difficile levels across sources of mice (all PFDR ≤ 0.019; Fig. 2B and Table S6).
 This suggested the source of mice was associated with C. difficile clearance.
-While the colonization dynamics were similar between the two experiments, the Schloss mice took longer to clear in the first experiment compared to the second and the Envigo mice took longer to clear in the second experiment compared to the first (Fig. S2A-B).
+While the colonization dynamics were similar between the two experiments, the Schloss mice took longer to clear C. difficile in the first experiment compared to the second and the Envigo mice took longer to clear C. difficile in the second experiment compared to the first (Fig. S2A-B).
 The change in the mice’s weight significantly varied across sources of mice with the most weight loss occurring two days post-infection (Fig. 2C and Table S7).
 There was also one Jackson and one Envigo mouse that died between 1- and 3-days post-infection during the second experiment.
 Mice obtained from Jackson, Taconic, and Envigo tended to lose more weight, have higher C. difficile CFU levels and take longer to clear the infection compared to the other sources of mice (although there was variation between experiments with Schloss and Envigo mice).
 This was particularly evident 7 days post-infection (Fig. 2B-C, Fig. S2C-D), when 57% of the mice were still colonized with C. difficile (Fig. S2E).
 By 9 days post-infection the majority of the mice from all sources had cleared C. difficile with the exception of 1 Taconic mouse from the first experiment and 2 Envigo mice from the second experiment (Fig. 2B).
 Thus, clindamycin rendered all mice susceptible to C. difficile 630 colonization, regardless of source, but there was significant variation in disease phenotype across the sources of mice.